testing-library/testing-library-docs/docs/marko-testing-library/setup.md

 ---

 `Marko Testing Library` is not dependent on any test runner, however it is dependent on the test environment.
-These utilities work for testing both server side, and client side Marko templates and provide a slightly different implementation for each.
+This package works for testing both server side, and client side Marko templates and provide a slightly different implementation for each.
 This is done using a
 [browser shim](https://github.com/defunctzombie/package-browser-field-spec),